shaunazzopardi/solidity-notes/README.md

 <i>BettingContract storage name = BettingContract(_index);</i> creates a <b>copy</b> of the contract at <i>_index</i>, and thus can actually change the contract at that index.

-Arrays
----

-Pushing on an array returns the number of elements in the array after the push.

 [1] http://solidity.readthedocs.io/en/develop/index.html